 They also never, or very rarely, complete their list.

 Hence the idea of a 'To Do Diary', a simple tool that takes the idea a bit further.
-It is based on a standard page-to-a-day diary (you can use electronic gadgets if you prefer them) with each page divided into four sections:
+It is based on a standard page-to-a-day diary (by all means use a digital system if you prefer) with each page divided into four sections:

 - Engagements - what a diary is normally used for

 - Longer tasks - things to do that day that will probably take more than an hour, say